2.4.5 Care, cost & child support percentages

 Each parent's child support percentage is worked out by subtracting the parent's cost percentage from their income percentage (2.4.7) (section 55D(1)).
 A parent's child support percentage is taken to be nil if the amount worked out is negative (section 55D(2)).

-If a parent's child support percentage is positive, the parent must transfer that percentage of the costs of the child to the other parent by paying child support.
-They are not meeting their entire share of the costs of the child (based on their share of the income) through care.
+If a parent's child support percentage is positive, they are not meeting their entire share of the costs of the child (based on their share of the income) through care and must transfer that percentage of the costs of the child to the other parent by paying child support.

-If a parent's child support percentage is negative, they are already directly meeting through care more than the share of the costs of the child that they are required to meet, based on their share of the combined income.
-They are therefore entitled to receive child support, if they have at least 35% care of the child.
+If a parent's child support percentage is negative, they are meeting more than their share of the costs of the child that they are required to meet through care, based on their share of the combined income.
+They are therefore entitled to receive child support, provided the other parent does not have more than 65% care of the child.
 See 2.1.1 for information about eligible carers.

-Non-parent carers do not have child support percentages, as their income is not used in child support assessments, and they can only ever receive child support (if they have a care percentage of at least 35%).
+Non-parent carers with a care percentage of at least 35%, do not have child support percentages, as their income is not used in child support assessments, and they can only ever receive child support.
 If there is more than one carer for a child, a non-parent carer's cost percentage can be used to distribute child support between the carers.
 See 2.4.8 for information about assessments with non-parent carers.

 See 2.4.7 for an example of the basic formula, including the use of care, cost and child support percentages in steps 4, 5 and 6.